alpacaxander/omniglobe_update_suite/README.md

 # omniglobe_update_suite

 This app is a one time setup to keep specific folders up to date with NRL images.
+Most of the installation is getting docker running properly.

 ## Prerequisites (one time setup)